Wilkens Mathieu: Professional career

 Mathieu fought on the undercard of Artur Beterbiev vs Callum Smith at the Montreal Casino.
 He fought Jose Arias Alvarez of Mexico.
 Mathieu won wide on all three judges cards Mathieus best win of his career so far came against Argentine Facundo Golavar.
 Golavar had previously fought the likes of Albert Ramirez and Mehmet Nadir Ünal.
 Mathieu dominated the fight and won handily on the scorecards Mathieu is currently regarded as the best prospect in Canadian boxing.
 He is promoted by Eye of the Tiger headed by fellow Canadian Camille Estephan.

+On June 27, 2025, in Quebec City, Mathieu defeated Adagio McDonald by third-round TKO.

+On October 30, 2025, in Montreal, Mathieu defeated Shakeel Phinn by unanimous decision.

-Mathieu is currently scheduled to headline on June 27th in Quebec against Adagio McDonald of France.
+Mathieu is scheduled to defend his NABF super middleweight title against Esquiva Falcão on June 11, 2026, in Quebec City.